mwvgroup/Pitt-Google-Broker/docs/source/installation_setup/installation.rst

 The ``stream_GCS_to_BQ`` function must be deployed from the command line as a Google Cloud Function so that it listens to the appropriate bucket(s) for new alert Avro files and appends the data to a BigQuery table.
 The Google Cloud SDK must be installed first (see above).
 The following script automates the deployment.
+Note that it may take a couple of minutes to complete.

 .. code-block::bash
     :linenos: